-THIS SEPARATION AND RELEASE AGREEMENT (this “Agreement”) is made and entered into by and between Gulfport Energy Corporation, a Delaware corporation (the “Company”), and Ross Kirtley (“Employee”) and will be effective as of the lapse of the Revocation Period set forth in Section 1.10.2 hereof (the “Effective Date”).
+THIS SEPARATION AND RELEASE AGREEMENT (this Agreement) is made and entered into by and between Gulfport Energy Corporation, a Delaware corporation (the Company), and Keri Crowell (Executive).

 NOW, THEREFORE, in consideration of the mutual covenants contained herein, and intending to be legally bound hereby, the parties hereto agree as follows:

 1.1 Separation.
 The parties acknowledge and agree that Executives employment with the Company will end effective August 9, 2019 (the Separation Date).
 As of the Separation Date, Executive has relinquished her duties and resigns from any and all offices, titles, or directorships held by Executive with the Company and any subsidiary or affiliate of the Company,.
 In addition, as of the Separation Date, Executive shall not be, and shall not hold herself out as, an employee, agent, or representative of the Company or any of the Releasees (as defined below).

 With the exception of Executives vested benefits, interests or rights, if any, in the Companys 401(k) plan, the Gulfport Energy Corporation 2013 Restated Stock Incentive Plan, or other employee benefit plans in which Executive is a participant, if any, Executive acknowledges that, Executive has been paid all wages, compensation, benefits (including all earned and unused vacation days or paid time-off), less applicable tax withholding, and business expenses relating to Executives employment with the Company through Executives Separation Date.